Dre Campbell Farm

 14. Kaolin Clay

-This is a natural, soft white clay that you can use against these pests.
-However, it does not kill squash beetles but rather deters them.
+You can use this natural, soft white clay against squash beetles.
+However, it does not kill them but rather deters them.

 The clay also works against grasshoppers, cucumber beetles, boring insects, and other pests.